thenorthsolution/Reciple/packages/create-reciple/assets/README.md

-# Reciple
+## Reciple App

-Reciple is a discord.js command handler framework that just works.
+This application is generated from [`create-reciple`](https://npm.im/create-reciple) templates.
+Reciple is a [Discord.js](https://discord.js.org) command handler framework that just works.

 ## Reciple Modules